 In connection with the performance of its duties, we believe that our advisor will benefit from the resources, relationships and expertise of its ultimate parent, Cantor Fitzgerald, L.P.
 Cantor is a diversified global organization specializing in financial services and real estate for institutional customers operating in the global financial and commercial real estate markets.
 Over the past 70+ years, Cantor has successfully built a well-capitalized business across multiple and growing business lines with numerous market-leading financial services products and commercial real estate businesses.
-Cantor's Real Estate Brokerage and Finance business principally consists of commercial real estate brokerage and finance services, conducted by Newmark.
+Cantor operates through four business lines: Capital Markets and Investment Banking; Inter-Dealer Brokerage; Real Estate Brokerage and Finance; and Private Equity.
+Cantor's Real Estate Brokerage and Finance business principally consists of commercial real estate brokerage and finance services, conducted by Newmark and CCRE.
 Newmark offers a range of services, including leasing and corporate advisory, property management and investment sales to real estate tenants, owners, investors and developers.
 Newmark's subsidiary Berkeley Point engages in government sponsored enterprise lending and loan servicing.
+CCRE originates and securitizes commercial mortgage loans collateralized by diverse commercial real estate states throughout the United States.
 Newmark is listed on the NASDAQ Global Select Market under the symbol "NMRK".
 Cantor owns a controlling interest in Newmark.
+CCRE is a wholly-owned subsidiary of

-As of December 31, 2021, Cantor and its affiliates had over 12,000 employees located domestically and internationally.
+Cantor.
+As of December 31, 2019, Cantor and its affiliates had over 12,500 employees located domestically and internationally.